 He apparently neither married nor reproduced.

-Tragically, on June 27, 1945, the 58-year-old Thomas was discovered lifeless in his home by neighbor Charles Miner.
+Tragically, on June 27, 1945, the 58-year-old Thomas was despondent over his poor health.
+He decided to follow his father's example by ending his life, pointed a gun toward his heart and pulled the trigger.
+The body was discovered in his home by neighbor and brother-in-law Charles Miner.
 "Police said a .38 caliber revolved was found near the body," said the Uniontown Morning Herald.
 "A bullet pierced the man's chest."

 Burial was in Hopwood Cemetery, with Rev. L.T.
 Belden officiating.
 His estate was divided among his sisters and brothers as well as nephews and nieces.